 - Current age

-- Place where you were born (City/Town/Province/Country)
+- The place where you were born (city, town, province, or country)

 - Your nationality